-Section 1122 of MAP-21 established TAP in 23 U.S.C.
-213. Section 1105 of MAP-21 provides the apportionment of funds in 23 U.S.C.
-104(b), from which TAP funding is set aside.
-Funding for a state's Recreational Trails Program is taken off the top of the state's TAP apportionment.
-In addition, 50% of a state's TAP funds are suballocated to urbanized areas with populations over 200,000, urban areas with populations of 5,001 to 200,000, and areas with population of 5,000 or less.
+Funding for a state's Recreational Trails Program is taken off the top of the state's TAP apportionment unless the Governor opts out.
+50% of a state's TAP funds are suballocated to urbanized areas with populations over 200,000, urban areas with populations of 5,001 to 200,000, and areas with population of 5,000 or less.
 The remaining 50% may be used in any area of the state.
-The funding suballocated to areas with populations over 200,000 is awarded through an application process managed by the area's MPO.
+The funding sub-allocated to areas with populations over 200,000 is awarded through an application process managed by the area's MPO.
 The MPO selects the projects, and the selected projects are administered through the Office of Local Programs (OLP).
 All TAP projects require a 20% match.
-Eligible activities for TAP funding are defined under 23 U.S.C.
-213(b).
-The former Safe Routes to School Program (SRTS) activities are now eligible under this program, with a 20% match requirement.
 Application cycles are typically held each year but are dependent on the availability of funds.
 As new project selections are made, the new projects will be incorporated into the STIP thru the STIP Administrative Modification process.